Mo - Do: 9 - 16 Uhr

 The degree program

-Social work is a mutual interaction process between the client and social worker.
-It is, among others, about supporting those looking for help in overcoming their difficulties so that they can solve their problems as independently as possible.
-Social workers deal with a broad range of subjects, such as social problems, injustice, barriers or discrimination, in theory and practice.
-The bachelor's degree program Social Work offers a broad scientific basis as well as proximity to the professional practice and mediation of specifically usable methodical knowledge and skills.
+Social Work is a mutual interaction process between the client and the social worker.
+It is, among other things, about supporting those seeking advice in the event of difficulties so that they can solve their problems as independently as possible.
+Social workers theoretically and practically deal with a broad range of issues, such as social problems, injustice, barriers or discrimination.
+The bachelor's program in Social Work offers a broad scientific basis as well as proximity to professional practice and the teaching of specifically usable methodological knowledge and skills.

-The curriculums come from the subjects of social education, education, psychology, sociology, aesthetics, communication, the political/social-administrative/economic elements and principles of social work and specializations of law referring to social work.
-Additionally, there are freely available modules from the areas of social situations and problems, action and method competence, organization of social services, theories and approaches of social work and inclusion.
+The curriculum is derived from the subjects of social pedagogics, education, psychology, sociology, esthetics, communication, the basic political/social-administrative/economic elements of social work and special fields of law related to social work.
+This is complemented by freely selectable modules from the fields of social situations and problems, capacity to act and methodological competence, organization of social services, theories and approaches of social work and inclusion.

-Graduates of the B.A.
-Social Work are qualified for work in many different fields.
-Among others, they can working the areas of consulting and information, in organizational of learning processes (in education, training, teaching), in treatment (e.g. special therapy) and support, in management and guidance and many other areas.
+Graduates of the B.A. in Social Work are qualified for work in many different fields.
+Career opportunities exist, for example, in the fields of counselling and information, in the organization of learning processes (in education, training, teaching), in treatment (e.g. social therapy) and supervision, management and leadership and many other fields.